r00tmeister/portfolio/README.md

    npm run dev
    ```

+## Project configuration
+- In the nuxt.config.ts file set baseURL: "/portfolio" to your repo name, this is important as Github Pages deploys the application at this root.

 ## Project Structure
 - **/assets:** Static assets like images and fonts.
 - **/components:** Vue components used throughout the application.